 Participants in the Lived Experiences study spoke at length about their experiences of isolation, loneliness and resilience.
 I have presented to both community and intersectoral stakeholders (2018, 2019) on these topics, and the Resilience, Social Connection and Community Organization forum (one of three Learning from the Lived Experiences of Older Immigrants forums focused on these topics).
-Colleagues and I have taken a human rights stance on social isolation of older immigrants published in French, and my peer-reviewed article, ‘Between loneliness and belonging: Narratives of social isolation among immigrant older adults in Canada,’ is now published online (2020).
+Colleagues and I have taken a human rights stance on social isolation of older immigrants in a French publication, and featured 4 case studies using the intersectional life course approach in our 2022 publication, ‘Between loneliness and belonging: Narratives of social isolation among immigrant older adults in Canada’.

 As a result of this work, I was invited to participate in the Social Inclusion Validation Workshop on Recent Immigrant and Refugee Seniors (national consultation, 31st May 2017.
 Vancouver, B.C.), hosted by the Seniors and Pensions Policy Secretariat, Employment and Social Development Canada, that gave rise to a supplementary toolkit for newcomers on prevention of social isolation.

 I have also prepared a background document for use by the Inclusive Communities for Older Immigrants (ICOI) research team (PI: Dr Sepali Guruge; Funder: SSHRC Partnership grant), entitled, Social, Economic, and Political Factors Contributing to Social Isolation and Loneliness Among Older Immigrants: A Critical Interpretive Synthesis.